 While Chrysanthemums are probably the most familiar potted flowering plant for fall decorating, there are lots of other options these days as interest in decorating for the harvest season has grown beyond potted mums and pumpkins.
 Flowers are a popular choice for Day of the Dead (Día de los Muertos) celebrations as well as Thanksgiving décor.

-This guide covers all aspects of growing and caring for this popular flowering holiday plant and the different colors and varieties of chrysanthemum that are available.
+This guide covers all aspects of growing and caring for this popular flowering holiday plant and the different colors and varieties of chrysanthemum

 Potted chrysanthemums are a source of instant color that can be used indoors and out.
 Learn how to select and care for your potted mum to get the most out of this popular flowering holiday plant.